 Our intellectual property law firm can assist you with Photo Infringement cases in the United States (usually on a contingency fee basis for rights holders) and FLAT RATE FEES for Defendants!
-Call Attorney Steve® The Photo Lawyer™ .
+Call Attorney Steve® The Photo Lawyer.
 We handle both Plaintiff and Defendant license recovery and copyright infringement defense actions.
 Call us at (877) 276-5084.

 If you need an experienced IP firm, we can help.
 We offer low flat rate (predictable legal fees for defendants (those accused of infringement), and possible contingency fee arrangements for photo rights holders dealing with online copyright infringement (see criteria below).
 We have extensive federal court experience.

 NOTE: Click here if you were looking for information on our Arizona photo and video copyright recovery program.

 IMPROTANT TIP: If you get a letter from "Pic Rights" you should think seriously about trying to settle the matter.
 If not, the case will potentially go to a firm like Higbee & Associates.
 Many business owners believe the letter is a scam (due to how it looks) but this is often your best chance to settle at a lower amount.